 This is an award to teen girls aged 14 to 18 who have exemplary community service.
 It is a Dallas club award, having evolved from the previous Soroptimist International of the Americas Violet Richardson Award.
 This award is named after long-time member Betty Jay who now lives in Georgia, but is still a member of the SI, Dallas club.

 Please email firstname.lastname@example.org for an application.
-Application deadline is February 1.
+Applications are accepted August 1st – February 1st of each year.

 MAXINE BROYLES AWARD